msionut28/squadsprint_fe/README.md

 ## LOCAL DEVELOPMENT

 1. Clone the repo.
-2. Run an ``` npm i ``` in order to get all of the dependencies locally installed.
+2. Run a ``` npm i ``` in order to get all of the dependencies locally installed.
 3. Update your ```.env``` file according to the ```.env.example``` so you can get the full experience.
-4. Run the development server using one of the following commands:
+4. Run the development server using one of the following commands depending of the OS used:
 ```bash
 npm run dev
 # or